mschauer/SDE.jl/README.md

 - **SdeNonparBayes**       Nonparametrically estimate the drift of a diffusion
 - **Schauder**             Provides rudimentary finite element methods and Schauder basis for SdeNonparBayes

+and additional functionionalities:
+- **lyap.jl**              Computes the solution of the continuous Lyapunov equation, useful for the generation of linear processes

 Method
 ------